American Colonization Society: Colony of Liberia

 In 1821, Lt.
 Robert Stockton had pointed a pistol to the head of King Peter, which allowed Stockton to persuade King Peter to sell Cape Montserrado (or Mesurado) and to establish Monrovia.
 In 1825 and 1826, Jehudi Ashmun, Stockton's successor, took steps to lease, annex, or buy tribal lands in Africa along the coast and along major rivers leading inland in Africa to establish an American colony.
 Stockton's actions inspired Ashmun to use aggressive tactics in his negotiations with King Peter and in May 1825, King Peter and other native kings agreed to a treaty with Ashmun.
 The treaty negotiated land to Ashmun and in return, the natives received three barrels of rum, five casks of powder, five umbrellas, ten pairs of shoes, ten iron posts, and 500 bars of tobacco, as well as other items.

 Of the 4,571 emigrants who arrived in Liberia between 1820 and 1843, only 1,819—40%—were alive in 1843.
 The ACS knew of the high death rate, but continued to send more people to the colony.

 It is an oversimplication to say simply that the American Colonization Society founded Liberia.
 Much of what would become Liberia was a collection of settlements sponsored by state colonization societies: Mississippi in Africa, Kentucky in Africa, the Republic of Maryland, and several others.
-The most developed of these, the Republic of Maryland, had its own constitution, statutes, and flag.
-These separate colonies were eventually united into Liberia, but the process was not completed until 1857.
+The most developed of these, the Republic of Maryland, had its own constitution, and statutes.